 Our most important service to the community is our Food Bank.
 We are the largest client-direct food bank in Alameda County, providing some 16,000 individuals with over 6 million pounds of food in 2013.
 We receive Emergency Food Boxes from the Alameda County Community Food Bank and Surplus Food from the USDA.
 We also have strong ties to local stores and small businesses who allow us to rescue good food that would normally go to waste.
 Local faith-based organizations and school groups often run food drives for us to supplement our supply.
 We are sincerely thankful for the support of the community in gathering food for those who need it.

-Our Grocery Cart Program clients can expect to receive healthy, nutritious food including: seasonal fruits and vegetables, whole grains, canned and boxed goods, meats, and dairy items.
+Our clients can expect to choose from healthy and nutritious food including seasonal fruits and vegetables, whole grains, canned and boxed goods, meats, and dairy items.
 Item availability is based on donations and the season.
 Clients can access this program twice a month.
-Volunteers are needed to help bring filled grocery carts to client’s transportation.
-Our Grocery Cart Program serves an average of 1,500 families each week.
+Volunteers are needed to help greet our clients, restock items and move groceries to clients' transportation.
+Our TCV Marketplace serves an average of 1,000 families each week.

-For clients who may not have access to a stove or food storage, our Bag Lunch Program provides a fresh meal and a warm smile.
-Sandwiches are often donated by local faith based organizations and school groups.
-We are always in need of more.
-About 50 individuals access our bagged lunches every day.
+For clients who may not have access to a stove or food storage, our Bag Lunch Program provides a meal and a warm smile.
+Over 100 individuals access our bag lunches every day.
+Individuals can pick up bag lunches Mon-Thurs from 12-4pm and on Fridays from 11-3pm.

 Something about our thrift store quickens the heart and brings a smile to the face.
 Our customers know that we give them the opportunity to save money and to find something useful, if not unique.
 They love to talk to us too.
 Many of our shoppers come by every day and we are proud to know them so very well.